Edith Butler Pier Boardwalk Renewal

 McMahon Services Australia Pty Ltd has been engaged by the City of Holdfast Bay to deliver the construction works.

-The contractor, McMahon Services, will utilise their existing site compound within Tarniwarra Reserve, North Esplanade, until April 2026.
+The contractor, McMahon Services, will utilise their existing site compound within Tarniwarra Reserve, North Esplanade, until project completion.
 The site compound footprint is half the size of the existing compound utilised for the State Government’s Patawalonga South Gates upgrade project in 2024-25.
 The current fence alignment will be retained, except for the BBQ and bench area, which will be returned to public use.

 The reserve will be restored to its original condition after the project.